RSPCA: Groups

 Each region of the RSPCA contains groups of inspectorate staff.
-A group is headed by a chief inspector, who might typically be responsible for eight or more inspectors, three animal welfare officers (AWOs) and two animal collection officers (ACOs), working with several local branches.
+A group is headed by a chief inspector, who might typically be responsible 6-12 officers (Inspector and AROs), working with several local branches.
 There is also a small number of market inspectors across the country.

 Inspectorate rank insignia

 Mission statement and charitable status

 The RSPCA is a registered charity (no. 219099) that relies on donations from the public.
 The RSPCA states that its mission as a charity is, by all lawful means, to prevent cruelty, promote kindness and to alleviate the suffering of animals.

 RSPCA inspectors respond to calls from the public to investigate alleged mistreatment of animals.
 They offer advice and assistance to improve animal welfare, and in some cases prosecute under laws such as the Animal Welfare Act 2006.

 Animals rescued by the RSPCA are treated, rehabilitated and rehomed or released wherever possible.

 The RSPCA brings private prosecution (a right available to any civilian) against those it believes, based on independent veterinary opinion, have caused neglect to an animal under laws such as the Animal Welfare Act 2006.
 The society has its own legal department and veterinary surgeons amongst the resources which facilitate such private prosecutions.
 All prosecutions are brought via independent solicitors acting for the RSPCA, as the association has no legal enforcement powers or authority in its own right.

 In May 2012 the RSPCA launched its own mobile virtual network operator service, RSPCA Mobile, in partnership with MVNO whitelabel service Shebang.
 RSPCA Mobile claimed to be the first charity mobile phone network in the UK.
 The agreement included provisions such that the RSPCA would receive up to 15% of top-ups made on the network and it was expected the network would raise £50,000 in the first year of operations.
 RSPCA Mobile ceased service in October 2014.